faulycoelho/article-api-elasticsearch-kibana/README.md

 ![image](https://github.com/user-attachments/assets/6101e745-af92-467b-bc32-bdb954ff8016)

 4. Create your own Index and Dashboard in Kibana.
-You can read more how to do it in my article: [Article Elasticsearch and Kibana](https://medium.com/@faulycoelho/net-web-eb-api-with-elasticsearch-and-kibana-e26c6eba27b3)
+You can read more how to do it in my article: https://medium.com/@faulybsb/net-web-eb-api-with-elasticsearch-and-kibana-e26c6eba27b3